anjandebnath/javacertification/README.md

 ## Key points to code review

+## Class Design with access modifiers

+- in fact, when no access modifier is specified, the member has **default** access.

+- Note that **Default** access is also known as **package-protected access.**

+- Private access is comparable to a safe deposit box room in a bank, which can only be accessed by a set of authorized personnel and safe deposit box owners.

+- Protected and default accesses are comparable to the situation in an office where a conference room is accessible only to one department.

+- One significant difference between **Protected** and **Default** access modifiers arises when we talk about a **subclass belonging to another package than its superclass**.

+  - protected member can be access within the package and outside the package but within the child classes by using **extends**.

 - **Serialization is a mechanism of converting the state of an object into a byte stream.
 Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.**

      ![](https://github.com/anjandebnath/javacertification/blob/master/pdf/serialize-deserialize-java.png)